Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 | `RandomItem<T>` | `RandomElement<T>` |
 | `RandomIndex<T>` | `RandomIndex<T>` |

-Additionally, these methods are new extension methods of `IEnhancedRandom`, rather than being extension methods of the built-in C# type they interact with.
+Additionally, these methods are now extension methods of `IEnhancedRandom`, rather than being extension methods of the built-in C# type they interact with.
 So, whereas in GoRogue 2 you would write:

 ```CS
 myList.FisherYatesShuffle(myRNG);